Loading...

 (a) 1 (b) 2 (c) 3 (d) 4

-Solution: The slope of a tangent line at each point of an x-t graph gives the magnitude (speed) and direction of the velocity vector at that point.
-If we start drawing slopes at the origin, or point $4$, as we get closer to the top of the graph, the slopes get smaller and smaller.
-This continuous decrease in the slope of the curves indicates that the velocities are also decreasing until the top of the curve, where the velocity is totally zero.
-With this reasoning, we conclude that the slope at the numbered point $4$ must be the greatest.
+Solution: The slope of a tangent line at each point on an $x-t$ graph represents the magnitude (speed) and direction of the velocity vector at that point.
+If we start drawing slopes at the origin or point $4$, we notice that as we get closer to the top of the graph, the slopes become smaller and smaller.
+This continuous decrease in the slope of the curves indicates that the velocities are also decreasing until they reach the top of the curve, where the velocity becomes zero.
+Based on this reasoning, we conclude that the slope at the numbered point $4$ must be the greatest.

 Hence, the correct answer is (d).